Richard-Chinthu/Richard-Chinthu/README.md

 - 👋 Hi, I’m @Richard-Chinthu
-- 👀 I’m interested in eletronics with arduino and another microcontroler and new windows feature
+- 👀 I’m interested in eletronics
-- 🌱 I’m currently learning ...
-9th grade
+- 🌱 I’m currently doing majors in electronics and communication
-- 💞️ I’m looking to collaborate on ...  youtube
 - 📫 How to reach me ...email

 <!---